ARM-software/CMSIS_5/CMSIS/DSP/Testing/README.md

 It is implemented with a Runner class.
 The only implementation provided is IORunner,

 A Runner is just an implementation of the visitor pattern.
 A runner is applied to the tree of tests.
-In case of the IO runner, the IO mechanism and the memory manager must be provided.
+In case of the IO runner, an IO mechanism and a memory manager must be provided.

 The runner is running a test and for benchmark measuring the cycles.
-If cycles measurement is based on internal counter and not external trace.
+Cycles measurement can be based on internal counter or external trace.
 Generally, there is a calibration at beginning of the Runner to estimate the overhead of cycle measurements.
 This overhead is then removed when doing the measurement.